grant1016/local-Sperse.Custom.PortalTemplate/README.md

 * Go to root folder of portal project (the folder contains package.json file) and run ``yarn`` from command line one time to restore all packages (or RestorePackages.cmd).
 * Run ``npm run start-staging`` from command line to run angular-cli server.
 Wait webpack to finish its work.
 There are follwing environments for development:

-    - local API server access (don't useful for external development):
+    - local API server access (for internal use only):

         npm start